OzarksTechnicalCommunityCollege/CIS250_Create02/ExampleOutput.md

 |Mass Affect|
 |Warcrafty 3|

 A car dealer needs to know the make, model, year, and fuel type of all cars that have a model starting with "C".
-The list should be sorted alphabetically by make and model with the newest models listed first.
+The list should be sorted alphabetically by make and model with the newest models listed first and no duplicates.

 |make|model|year|fuel_type|
 |---|---|---|---|